Ariella Azoulay

-Ariella Aïsha Azoulay (אריאלה עיישה אזולאי; born Tel Aviv, 1962) is an author, art curator, filmmaker, and theorist of photography and visual culture.
+Ariella Aïsha Azoulay (אריאלה עיישה אזולאי; born Tel Aviv, born February 21, 1962) is an Israeli author, art curator, filmmaker, and theorist of photography and visual culture.
 She is a professor of Modern Culture and Media and the Department of Comparative Literature at Brown University and an independent curator of Archives and Exhibitions.

-She received the Igor Zabel Award, in 2010, for the exhibition Untaken Photographs.

 Early life

 Azoulay has degrees from Université Paris VIII, Ecole des Hautes Etudes en Sciences Sociales and Tel Aviv University.

 Azoulay is of Algerian descent and identifies as "an Arab Jew and a Palestinian Jew of African origins".

 Academic career

 In 1999 she began teaching at Bar-Ilan University.
 In 2010 Azoulay was denied tenure at Bar-Ilan, a move regarded by some colleagues and commentators as politically motivated.
 In 2010 she was the Gladstein Visiting professor at the Human Rights Center of the University of Connecticut.
 In 2011 she was Leverhulme Research Professor at Durham University, and she is currently assistant professor of Comparative Literature and Modern Culture and Media at Brown University's Watson Institute for International Studies.

 Her partner, with whom she has also co-authored written work, is the philosopher Adi Ophir.